-What is difficult to control asthma?
+Why do some people have difficult to control asthma?

 There are lots of different reasons why you might have asthma that's difficult to control.
-These include:

 - having other long term conditions that make it harder to manage your asthma, for example a heart condition or diabetes